Ultimate Guide To WordPress RSS

 (Feed format for post categories)

-Your feed will now only contain content posted under that particular category …
+The RSS feed will now only contain content posted under this category …

 The WordPress Codex also provides different ways to create feeds not just for post categories, but also feeds for tags, authors, search, etc.